Readiness 2030

-Readiness 2030 (formerly ReArm Europe) is a strategic defense initiative proposed by European Commission president Ursula von der Leyen on 4 March 2025, aimed at enhancing the European Union's military capabilities.
+Readiness 2030 (formerly ReArm Europe) is a strategic defence initiative proposed by European Commission president Ursula von der Leyen on 4 March 2025, aimed at enhancing the European Union's military capabilities.
 It was unveiled in a letter to European leaders ahead of a European Council meeting on 6 March 2025.
-The plan seeks to mobilize up to €800 billion to strengthen Europe's defense infrastructure in response to geopolitical threats, notably the ongoing war in Ukraine and uncertainties over U.S. military support.
+The plan seeks to mobilise up to €800 billion to strengthen Europe's defence infrastructure in response to geopolitical threats, notably the ongoing war in Ukraine and uncertainties over U.S. military support.
 Following criticism from Italian prime minister Giorgia Meloni and Spanish prime minister Pedro Sánchez, the initiative was rebranded as Readiness 2030.

 Background

 Announced amid heightened security concerns, the plan addresses the need for Europe to reduce reliance on external allies, particularly following the U.S. suspension of military aid to Ukraine.

 Following recent discussions, including a 2025 London Summit on Ukraine two days prior to the announcement, European capitals have signalled a unified commitment to massively increase defence investments.
 The Readiness 2030 plan is structured around five key components designed to mobilise both public and private resources, with an estimated potential to unlock nearly €800 billion for European security over the coming years.

 Von der Leyen emphasised the urgency of rearming Europe, calling it a response to "a clear and present danger" unprecedented in recent decades.

 Canada announced that it would participate in the initiative in the 2025 speech from the throne.